HealthLX/smart-on-fhir/README.md

     http
         //your config

-        //Our AuthRequest resolver could be created on flight .oauth2Login()
+        //Our AuthRequest resolver
+        .oauth2Login()
          .authorizationEndpoint()
-        .authorizationRequestResolver(new SmartOnFhirAuthRequestResolver(clientRegistrationRepository))
+                .authorizationRequestResolver(this.smartOnFhirAuthRequestResolver)

         .and()